Blood Pressure – Diagnosis, Symptoms, and Treatment

 - Sleep apnea

-A diet high in sodium can contribute to this condition.
-Paradoxically, your doctor can even cause this problem – this is otherwise known as “white coat hypertension.”
-There are also certain medications that can cause higher readings, some of which include:
+A diet high in sodium can contribute to hypertension.
+Paradoxically, your doctor can even cause this problem, a phenomenon known as “white coat hypertension.”
+There are also certain medications that can increase blood pressure, the most common of these are:

 - Non-steroidal anti-inflammatory drugs (NSAIDs)